Here are eight films famous for either one line or one gesture–as well as being damn good movies.

 “I did everything Fred did, except backwards and in high heels.”

-Backwards, not as much, but the high heels almost did Ginger Rogers in while filming the final dance number, “Never Gonna Dance.”
-Her feet were bleeding and had to be bandaged, but she insisted on continuing until they got it right– after 47 takes.
+Backwards, not so much, but the high heels almost did Ginger Rogers in while filming the final dance number, “Never Gonna Dance.”
+Her feet were bleeding and had to be bandaged, but she insisted on continuing until they got it right–after 47 takes.
 What took so long?
 Nearly the entire number is a single shot, with one camera, and Fred Astaire was a perfectionist.
 Which means 80 years later, we still can get lost in the romance and grace of an Astaire/Rogers dance number.
+(And yes, I know the quote isn’t directly tied to the movie.)

 Funny, touching, a little ribald and wonderfully nostalgic, this is the story of Alan Swann and his one-time appearance on the King Kaiser show in 1954.
 Based on comedian Mel Brooks’ experience as a young writer on the Sid Caesar show, in particular, the week Errol Flynn appeared, it tells the tale of Benjy Stone and his efforts to keep this movie star sober, at least until he’s appeared live on television and completed his contractual obligation.
 Look for Lainie Kazan as Benjy’s mother.
 O’Toole was nominated for an Academy Award for Best Actor, but lost to Ben Kingsley for his incredible portrayal of Gandhi.